Electrogravitational

 From the standpoint of similarity

-of matter levels, the set of all stars in the visible Universe corresponds to
+of matter levels, the set of all stars in visible Universe corresponds to

 extremely rarefied atomic gas.
 At first glance, this rarefied gas of stars,